-Following the risk assessment approach discussed in section 3 of this document, we have identified risks relevant to the audit of financial statements.
-The risks that we identify are categorised as significant, enhanced or standard.
-The definitions of the level of risk rating are given below:
+Following the risk assessment approach set out in the 'Audit scope, approach, and timeline' section, we have identified the risks of material misstatement in the financial statements.
+These risks are categorised as significant, enhanced, or standard.
+The definitions of these risk ratings are set out below.